-1. Describe the components of the specific and general environments.
+- Describe the components of the specific and general environments.
 The specific environment includes the following components: customers, suppliers, competitors, and public pressure groups.
-The general environment consists of the following conditions: economic, legal-political, socio-cultural, demographic, and technological.

-2. Describe the role of the World Trade Organization (WTO).
+The general environment consists of the following conditions: economic, legal-political, socio-cultural, demographic, and technological. - 2.
+Describe the role of the World Trade Organization (WTO).

-The WTO was designed to help businesses conduct trade between countries without undesired side effects and as such, plays an important role in monitoring and promoting global trade.
-This global organization sets rules for national trade and helps negotiate and settle trade problems and disputes.

-3. Contrast multinational corporations, transnational corporations, and borderless organizations.
-Multinational corporations maintain operations in multiple countries, however, manage their operations from headquarters in their home country whereas transnational corporations choose to decentralize management to the local country.
-Borderless organizations, on the other hand, elect to remove geographical barriers of any kind in terms of managing their global organization.
+The WTO was designed to help businesses conduct trade between countries without undesired side effects and, as such, plays an important role in monitoring and promoting global trade.
+This global organization sets rules for national trade and helps negotiate and settle trade problems and disputes. - 3.
+Contrast multinational corporations, multidomestic corporations, global companies and transnational corporations or borderless organizations.
+Multinational corporations maintain operations in multiple countries but manage their operations from headquarters in their home country; multidomestic corporations, though operating somewhat like multinationals, decentralize management decisions to the local entity.
+Global corporations focus on efficiency and effectiveness through treatment of the world as "one market" with decision making centralized in home office.
+Transnational corporations or borderless organizations choose to decentralize management to the local country and remove structural divisions that impose geographical barriers of any kind in terms of managing their global organization.

-4. Define exporting, importing, licensing, and franchising.
+- 4. Define exporting, importing, licensing, and franchising.

 Exporting is making products at home and selling them in other countries.
 Importing involves selling products at home that are made in other countries.
 Licensing occurs when a manufacturer gives another organization the right to use its brand name, technology, or product specifications.
-Franchising is a business arrangement whereby an organization gives a person or group the right to sell a product, using specific business methods and practices that are standardized.

-5. Define global strategic alliances, joint ventures, and foreign subsidiaries.
+Franchising is a business arrangement whereby an organization gives a person or group the right to sell a product, using specific business methods and practices that are standardized. - 5.
+Define global strategic alliances, joint ventures, and foreign subsidiaries.
 A strategic alliance is a partnership between a domestic and a foreign company in which both share resources and knowledge in developing new products or building production facilities.
 A joint venture is a business arrangement whereby partners agree to form a separate, independent organization for a specific business purpose.
-Foreign subsidiaries are a form of direct investment in a foreign country where independent production facilities or offices are set up.
-6. Discuss the two dimensions of environmental uncertainty.
+Foreign subsidiaries are a form of direct investment in a foreign country where independent production facilities or offices are set up. - 6.
+Discuss the two dimensions of environmental uncertainty.

 The two dimensions of environmental uncertainty are the degree of change and the degree of complexity (see Exhibit 2-5).

-The degree of change in an environment has an impact on management strategy and decision-making.
+The degree of change in an environment has an impact on management strategy and decision making.
 For example, if an organization finds that their environment changes frequently, it is considered dynamic and as such may be counted as uncertain and unpredictable at times.
 An environment that is more stable with minimal changes will experience less environmental uncertainty.
 The degree of complexity refers to the number of components in an organization's environment and the extent of knowledge that the organization has about those components.
-The greater the complexity, the more uncertain the environment is.

-7. Identify the most common organizational stakeholders.
+The greater the complexity, the more uncertain the environment is. - 7.
+Identify the most common organizational stakeholders.